hridayaCodes/Task_03_Descriptive_Stats/README.md

 # Task_03_Descriptive_Stats
 a data summarizing system that will allow a researcher to give a dataset and have a descriptive summary or analysis of that dataset to be constructed for the researchers.
 To that end you will build (or build upon) a system to produce that analysis of the 2024 US presidential elections and social media activity.
-Here you go — you can **copy-paste the following directly into your `README.md`** file in your GitHub repository:

 ---

 ````markdown